Fanged Fiends: 10 Vampire Classics

 Following Curse of Frankenstein in 1957 Hammer studios re-united director, screenwriter, stars and crew to resurrect another classic literary monster and with 'Dracula' (released as 'The Horror Of Dracula' in the U.S. to avoid confusion with the 1931 Bela Lugosi version) sealed the deal on their reputation as masters of Technicolor Gothic horror.
 After a decade of atomically enlarged insects and invaders from outer space Hammer studios almost single-handedly turned the tide of cinema fantasy and their particular brand of grim fairytale would enjoy massive box office success for almost 20 years.
 Other adaptations may have stuck more closely to the plot of the book but none have so successfully translated such excitement, tension and drama to the screen.
 All the elements that would quickly become Hammer trademarks are present here: James Bernard's baroque ‘bat out of hell’ score, the cleverly nuanced performances of beloved stars Peter Cushing and Christopher Lee, and the exquisitely detailed sets courtesy of production designer Bernard Robinson.
 'Dracula' stands as one of the highlights in Hammer's fantastic filmography.

-Despite Christopher Lee’s refusal to reprise his role as the caped Count, Hammer studios proceeded with a follow up to their 1958 box office hit Dracula without him and the result is one of the company’s most exciting, suspenseful and visually enchanting productions.
+Despite Christopher Lee’s refusal to reprise his role as the caped Count, Hammer studios proceeded with a follow up to their 1958 box office hit Horror of Dracula without him and the result is one of the company’s most exciting, suspenseful and visually enchanting productions.
 A voiceover narration informs us that although the lord of the undead Count Dracula has been destroyed his vampire spawn are still at large.
 Brides of Dracula is full of stunning set pieces and Terence Fisher’s direction confidently builds the suspense and drives the action.
 Highlights include: the graveyard birth of the vampire girl; Van Helsing purging himself of a vampire bite with a hot branding iron and a splash of holy water; and the climatic use of a windmill’s sails to cast a shadow over the blood-sucking Baron.
 Bernard Robinson’s extraordinarily detailed set designs even manage to surpass those of the previous film.
 The windmill set especially is an abundantly cobwebbed work of art.
 Director of photography Jack Asher’s use of candy coloured spotlights in certain key scenes adds to the fairy tale ambience in a way that would later become a trademark of Mario Bava’s gothic fever dreams.
 Costumes, make-up and music are all sublime and for many of Hammer’s skilled technicians this film may well contain their best work.

 In the year 1790, African Prince Mamuwalde (William Marshall) and his wife Luva (Vonetta McGee) visit the country of Transylvania and its most popular resident, Count Dracula (Charles Macaulay) in an effort to get help to end the slave trade.
 It is soon revealed that ol' Dracula himself is a racist.
 When Mamuwalde and Luva attempt to leave the castle, they are swiftly held captive by Dracula's vampire minions.
 Count Dracula then bites Mamuwalde turning him into a vampire and curses him with the name "Blacula".
 After locking Mamuwalde into a metal coffin, Dracula lets Luva know that her fate is sealed as well, and the two are placed inside a hidden dungeon room, never to be seen again.
 Centuries later, Blacula is unleashed onto America's urban landscape where he stalks the night, sucking the blood of unassuming victims.
 When Blacula was released it was a box office success and was immediately followed by a sequel Scream Blacula Scream co-starring Pam Grier.
 William Crain's sharp direction, along with the funky music score by Gene Page, and of course the late William Marshall's memorable lead performance make this film a classic of the 70s Blaxploitation genre.
 Highly recommended!